About

 Hello and thank you for stopping by.
 My name is Charmaine and I identify as a proud WOC (woman of colour) with a disability.

-Given my passion for living life to the fullest, I believe in nurturing the mind, the body and the spirit so you'll find me pumping iron at my local gym, swimming to infinity at several pools around Brisbane, checking out the latest in theatre and on the fine art scene, spending time in dark cinemas, and I never, never leave home without a book - you can follow me on facebook.com/writeousness to read the latest book, movie, music, festival and art reviews!
+My zest for living life to the fullest has influenced my belief — to keep nurturing the mind, the body and the spirit.
+So you'll find me pumping iron at my local gym, swimming to infinity at several pools around Magandjin (Brisbane), checking out the latest in theatre and on the fine art scene, spending time in dark cinemas, and I never, ever leave home without a book!

-My mantra in life is to nurture my journey of self-discovery armed with wisdom, insight, patience, humility and gratitude to guide me.
+My mantra in life is to keep nurturing my self-worth armed with wisdom, insight, patience, humility and gratitude to guide me.

 My Headwrap Story